TJHeuvel/tjheuvel.net/_drafts/unity-rendering-4-instanced-rendering.md

 All Shader/Material/PropertyBlock Set Array behave like this.
 Asking our players to restart our game every time they see more objects is rather bad for retention, so lets manage this data ourself.

 We've seen constant buffers before, lets manage our own so we can supply the GPU with the right information.
-The GraphicsBuffer* class is how Unity exposes this control.
+The GraphicsBuffer<sub>1</sub> class is how Unity exposes this control.

 <%